Text consolidated by Valsts valodas centrs (State

 reliefs for the investments which were made after 1 January 2007

-in accordance with a contract for the making of investments which
+in accordance with a contract for making investments which has

-has been concluded between the zone authority and the zone
+been concluded between the zone authority and the zone capital

-capital company until 30 December 2006.
-In order for the capital
+company until 30 December 2006.
+In order for the capital company

-company operating in the fishery sector to receive tax reliefs
+operating in the fishery sector to receive tax reliefs for the

-for the investments made after 1 January 2007, the concluded
+investments made after 1 January 2007, the concluded contract

-contract must precisely indicate the investment plans, the
+must precisely indicate the investment plans, the investment sums

-investment sums and periods in which the investments shall be
+and periods in which the investments shall be made.
+The direct

-made.
-The direct tax reliefs shall be applied to the investments
+tax reliefs shall be applied to the investments made after 1

-made after 1 January 2007 in accordance the norms of the Law
+January 2007 in accordance the norms of the Law which were in

 [19 December 2006; 14 May 2020]

-15. A zone capital company or a licensed capital company which
+15. A zone capital company or licensed capital company which

 has not concluded a contract with a zone authority or free port